AMSC-24-25/06-nbody-06-nbody/README.md

 ```

 Where:
 - `N` is the number of particles
 - `mK` is the k-th body mass
-- `xK yK` is the k-th body intial position
+- `xK yK` is the k-th body initial position
-- `vxK vyK` is the k-th body intial velocity
+- `vxK vyK` is the k-th body initial velocity

-Some example for initial conditions can be found in the folder *initial_conditions*
+Some examples for initial conditions can be found in the folder *initial_conditions*.

-### 🧯 Output
+### 🔎 Output

 The program can output:
 - Position of each body per timestep
 - Total energy per timestep